paulscherrerinstitute/wica-http/README.md

 # Examples

-The screenshots below show examples of the panels that can be created using WICA.
-The example HTML pages were produced using a mixture of standard HTML, SVG, and a plotting library (currently [Ploty](https://plotly.com/graphing-libraries)).
+The screenshots below show examples of the types of panels that can be created using WICA.
+The examples webpages were created using a mixture of standard HTML, SVG, and in some cases an open-source  plotting library (currently [Ploty](https://plotly.com/graphing-libraries)).

 <table>
   <tr>
-     <td>Camere Image</td>
      <td>Medical Cyclotron</td>
      <td>Vacuum Layout</td>
+     <td>RF Status Page</td>
      <td>Camera Image</td>
   </tr>
   <tr>